 Order in Person

 Visit the Welcome Center to order your transcript in person.
 To expedite your in-person request, you may download and complete the transcript request form.
-The Registration and Academic Records office, located in the UH Welcome Center, is open from 8 a.m. to 7 p.m.
+The Office of the University Registrar, located in the UH Welcome Center, is open from 8 a.m. to 7 p.m.
 Monday and Tuesday and from 8 a.m. to 5 p.m.
 Wednesday through Friday.
 For more information, call 713-743-1010.

 Order by Mail